Miriam Lyons

 Miriam Lyons is an Australian policy analyst, writer and commentator.
-She was the founding Executive Director of the Centre for Policy Development (CPD), a left-wing think tank set up in 2007.

 Career

+Miriam Lyons was co-founder, with John Menadue, the founding executive director of the Centre for Policy Development, a public policy think tank set up in 2007.

 She has been profiled in The Australian Financial Review's Boss Magazine, and The Australian.

-Miriam left her role as Executive Director of the CPD in January 2014 for a sabbatical in Europe, and is now a Fellow of the organisation.
+Lyons left her role as executive director of the CPD in January 2014, and is a fellow of the organisation.

-Since 2016, Miriam has been at the activist organisation GetUp! in the role of Climate Justice Co-Director.